api3dao/airkeeper/README.md

    etc).
 1. Switch to the Airkeeper root directory and run `yarn install`.
 1. Add proper values to the `config.json` and `airkeeper.env` files.
-1. Finally run `yarn sls:invoke-local:psp` to invoke the `beaconUpdate` handler function.
+1. Finally run `yarn sls:invoke-local:psp` to invoke the `psp.beaconUpdate` handler function or run `yarn sls:invoke-local:rrp` to invoke the `rrp.beaconUpdate` handler function.

 ### Running Airkeeper on AWS Lambda